-Open Tender Documentation
+Open Tender documentation

 3.15 Tender documents are the basis for informing potential tenderers of the requirements to supply specific goods and services or to construct works, so they should furnish all information necessary to permit tenderers to submit responsive tenders.
 Tender documents shall be drafted so as to permit and encourage international competition.
-They shall clearly define the scope of works, goods or services to be supplied, the rights and obligations of the purchaser and of suppliers and contractors and the conditions to be met in order for a tender to be declared responsive and they shall set out fair and non-discriminatory. criteria for selecting the winning tender.
-The detail and complexity will vary according to the size and nature of the contract but generally they should include an invitation to tender, instructions to tenderers, the form of tender, tender security requirements, the conditions of contract, advance payment guarantees, performance security requirements, technical specifications and drawings, a schedule or requirements for the goods,

-11 See para 3.7.
-12 See para 2.4. works or services, and the form of contract.
+They shall clearly define the scope of works, goods or services to be supplied, the rights and obligations of the purchaser and of suppliers and contractors, and the conditions to be met in order for a tender to be declared responsive, and they shall set out fair and non-discriminatory criteria for selecting the winning tender.
+The detail and complexity will vary according to the size and nature of the contract but generally they should include an invitation to tender, instructions to tenderers, the form of tender, tender security requirements, the conditions of contract, advance payment guarantees, performance security requirements, technical specifications and drawings, a schedule or requirements for the goods, works or services. and the form of contract.
 Clients should use the Bank's standard tender documents appropriate for each type of procurement.